rayest/blockchain/defi/uniswap/uniswap-v3-demos/README.md

-# Trading
+# Routing

 ## Overview

-This is an example of executing a quoted swap trade that includes running against mainnet, locally, and using a wallet connection.
+This is an example of finding an ideal swapping route that includes running against mainnet, locally, and using a wallet connection.

-The core functionality of this example can be found in [`trading.ts`](./src/libs/trading.ts).
+The core functionality of this example can be found in [`routing.ts`](./src/libs/routing.ts).

 ## Configuration